Want to get high (and so much more) on your own supply? Welcome to your amazing endocannabinoid system (ECS).

 Cannabis has been used medicinally since 2000 BC.
 A mythical emperor named Shen Nong, aka The Divine Farmer, is attributed to its discovery.
 The topical use of cannabis for inflammation is mentioned in the Egyptian Ebers paper dated back to 1500 BC.

-The two primary components of the cannabis plant are the cannabinoids CBD and THC although many minor cannabinoids exist and are still being discovered today.
+The two primary components of the cannabis plant are cannabidiol (CBD) and tetrahydrocannabinol (THC) although many minor cannabinoids exist and are still being discovered today.
 CBD was first isolated in 1940.
 However, since CBD was non-psychoactive, it was neglected in favor of THC.
 In 1964, Mechaoulam and Gaoni determined the structure of THC.
-Mechaoulam identified THC as psychoactive by testing its effects on monkeys.
+Mechaoulam identified THC as psychoactive by testing its effects on monkeys .

-The effects of endocannabinoids are mediated by the CB1R and CB2R.
+The effects of endocannabinoids are mediated by CB1R and CB2R.
 CB1R are located in the central nervous system (CNS).
 CB2R are expressed in much lower levels in the CNS, however, they are found in abundance in microglia and vascular elements.
-Both of these receptors are G-protein coupled receptors (GPCR’s).
-This means that their activation inhibits adenylyl cyclases and voltage dependent calcium channels, while activating MAP kinases.
+Both of these receptors are G-protein coupled receptors (GPCR’s) .
+This means that their activation inhibits adenylyl cyclases and voltage-dependent calcium channels, while activating MAP kinases .
 In other words, these receptors have diverse effects on cellular physiology and function.

-The endocannabinoid system is also known for its ability to regulate pain.
+The ECS is also known for its ability to regulate pain.
 One of the earliest applications of cannabis was pain relief.
-Cannabinoids such as THC and CBD bind to the CB1 receptor to help reduce pain, inflammation and hyperalgesia.
-The CB2 receptor has also been shown to display anti-nociceptive (anti-pain) effects in animal models of pain.
+Cannabinoids such as THC and CBD bind to the CB1 receptor to help reduce pain, inflammation, and hyperalgesia .
+The CB2 receptor has also been shown to display anti-nociceptive (anti-pain) effects in animal models of pain .

-Clinical Endocannabinoid Deficiency (CED) was first proposed in 2001 in two publications.
-In 2004 it was further explored in another publication.
-“The theory of CED was based on the concept that many brain disorders are associated with neurotransmitter deficiencies, affecting acetylcholine in Alzheimer's disease, dopamine in parkinsonian syndromes, serotonin and norepinephrine in depression, and that a comparable deficiency in endocannabinoid levels might be manifest similarly in certain disorders that display predictable clinical features as sequelae of this deficiency”.
+CED was first proposed in 2001 in two publications.
+In 2004, it was further explored in another publication.
+“The theory of CED was based on the concept that many brain disorders are associated with neurotransmitter deficiencies, affecting acetylcholine in Alzheimer's disease, dopamine in parkinsonian syndromes, serotonin and norepinephrine in depression, and that a comparable deficiency in endocannabinoid levels might be manifested similarly in certain disorders that display predictable clinical features as sequelae of this deficiency ."

 If the level of endocannabinoids or their receptors are depressed, the physiological systems associated with the ECS tone may also be negatively impacted.

-- All manifest hyperalgesic states (very sensitive to pain) must be clinically diagnosed based on subjective criteria as all lack characteristic tissue pathology or easily accessible objective laboratory findings
+- All manifest hyperalgesic states (very sensitive to pain) that must be clinically diagnosed based on subjective criteria as all lack characteristic tissue pathology or easily accessible objective laboratory findings .

-Other disorders which may be impacted by poor ECS tone include disorders of mood sleep, and pain, PTSD, cystic fibrosis, bipolar disease, glaucoma, and many others.
+Other disorders which may be impacted by poor ECS tone include disorders of mood, sleep, pain, PTSD, cystic fibrosis, bipolar disease, glaucoma, and many others.

 Improve ECS tone, Improve IBS

-The common drugs we currently give to IBS (Irritable Bowel Syndrome) patients are poorly tolerated and don’t often work well.
+The common drugs we currently give to IBS patients are poorly tolerated and don’t often work well.
 These include anticholinergics, anti-spasmodics, medications for gas, and even antidepressants.

 In general, the roles of the ECS in the gut are to control intestinal hyper-contractility, modulate intestinal inflammation, and regulate gut-brain communications.
 These are all functions that may be abnormal in IBS.

-More specifically, in the gut lining, there are several endocannabinoids + the CB1 and CB2 receptors.
+More specifically, in the gut lining, there are several endocannabinoids + CB1 and CB2 receptors.
 All are involved in maintaining the health of the gut lining.
-Activation of CB1R attenuates large and small bowel muscle tone and inhibits gastrointestinal (GI) motility.
-CB2R is expressed in intestinal immune cells and its activation decreases inflammation.
-AEA regulates appetite and energy balance, while 2-AG serves as a hunger signal and plays a vital role in maintaining immunological health in the gut.
+Activation of CB1R attenuates large and small bowel muscle tone and inhibits gastrointestinal (GI) motility .
+CB2R is expressed in intestinal immune cells and its activation decreases inflammation .
+AEA regulates appetite and energy balance, while 2-AG serves as a hunger signal and plays a vital role in maintaining immunological health in the gut .

 Tip o’ the Iceberg + Troscriptions

-There is also evidence that cannabis (and thus cannabinoids) may also be a safe and effective treatment for fibromyalgia, chronic nerve pain, migraines, and many more conditions.
+There is also evidence that cannabis (and thus cannabinoids) may be a safe and effective treatment for fibromyalgia , chronic nerve pain , migraines , and many more conditions.
 We are truly at the tip of the iceberg in understanding the many benefits of improving ECS tone by using exogenous cannabinoids.

 At Troscriptions, we use cannabinoids in our formulations to directly augment ECS tone.
-In Blue Canantine, CBD was added to the formula to decrease the degradation of Anandamide or AEA, our bliss hormone.
-Because more focus and more productivity alongside more bliss is a most awesome experience, wouldn’t you agree!?.
-Plus Anandamide decreases inflammation and is neuroprotective as well.
+In Blue Canantine, CBD was added to the formula to decrease the degradation of AEA, our bliss hormone, because more focus and more productivity alongside more bliss is a most awesome experience, wouldn’t you agree?
+Plus AEA decreases inflammation and is neuroprotective as well.

-We use CBD + CBG in Tro Calm, our buccal Troche for stress/tension relief.
-While Nicotinoyl-GABA and Kava Kava in the formula work on GABA receptors or GABA release, these two cannabinoids work together to improve ECS tone for more bliss, decreased response to pain, less inflammation, and much more.
+We use CBD + CBG in Tro Calm, our buccal troche for stress/tension relief.
+While nicotinoyl-GABA and kava in the formula work on GABA receptors or GABA release, these two cannabinoids work together to improve ECS tone for more bliss, decreased response to pain, less inflammation, and much more.